 There are nine hotels inside Yellowstone alone, plus dozens more in the surrounding area.
 So rather than recommending a specific few, we’ll provide some resources and the pros and cons of this method of staying in the park.

 - Lake Yellowstone Hotel & Cabins – One of the best lodging options in Yellowstone, this historic landmark has recently undergone a full interior multi-million dollar renovation!
+The hotel has a deli, a dining room and a canteen where you can enjoy delicious food with views over the lake.
+The hotel has easy access to the Fishing Bridge Museum.

 - Mammoth Hot Springs Hotel & Cabins – Technically this falls under “cabins” as well, but we put it here.
 Accommodations range from one-bedroom suites to budget cabins.
+The hotel is in the north of the park and is a short stroll from Fort Yellowstone which is an army fort from 1891, you can take guided tours here throughout the year.

 Pros of hotels & inns:

-- lots of comfort
+- Lots of comfort

-- often in great locations
+- Often in great locations

 Cons of hotels & inns: